emdCatalyst/docs/README.md

 # docs
-Holds docs for various projects
+Holds docs for all my open-source projects, check the banches